Fact Check: Vaccine Fallacies Exposed

 Death from measles is extremely rare in the U.S. Most years, zero individuals have died from measles.

 Conversely, the U.S. has also experienced a record number of vaccine-related injuries and deaths, particularly from the measles vaccine.
 Over 400 families since 1988 have been compensated by the federal vaccine court because of injury or death from the vaccine.
-This should not be a shock, since vaccine manufactures admit that the measles vaccine can cause death.
+This should not be a shock, since vaccine manufacturers admit that the measles vaccine can cause death.

 “The majority of the people who get the measles are unvaccinated.”